How long should you leave cooked rice unrefrigerated?

-When rice is cooled slowly (i.e. left on a counter to cool instead of being put into the refrigerator within 2 hours), the bacteria spores grow and produce a toxin that makes you sick.
+When rice cools slowly (i.e. you leave it on a counter to cool instead of being put into the refrigerator within 2 hours), the bacteria spores grow and produce a toxin that can make you sick.

 Reheating the rice won’t kill those spores.

 For most adults, food poisoning from cooked rice contaminated with bacillus cereus subsides within 24 hours without serious or permanent injury.
-However, those with compromised immune systems and young children may be more severely affected.
+However, it may more severely affect those with compromised immune systems and young children.